spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 - Finding your Lokinet pubkey.

+- Editing our `lokinet.ini` file to enable persistent SNApps.

 - Creating a directory for your SNApp's code.

 - Creating an `index.html` file with `Hello Lokinet` to display to the network.